simeonpashley/simeonpashley.github.io/_posts/2023-04-20-architectural-vision-digital-age.md

 Architectural standards offer a multitude of benefits, enabling organisations to innovate faster while maintaining operational stability.

 ### 1. **Scalability**
-Scalability is one of the most critical factors in today’s fast-paced business environment.
+Scalability is one of the most critical factors in today's fast-paced business environment.
 Standardising architectural components—such as APIs, microservices, or database schemas—ensures that systems can grow seamlessly with increased demand.
 For example, a cloud-native architecture that adheres to industry standards can easily scale resources up or down, reducing downtime and improving performance.

 - **Trade-Off**: While standardisation simplifies scaling, it can also limit flexibility.
 Custom solutions may be sacrificed in favour of universal frameworks, potentially creating challenges for unique business needs.